blazium-engine/blazium-docs/contributing/development/debugging/vulkan/vulkan_validation_layers.rst

 don't need to reboot after installing the SDK, but you may need to close and reopen your current terminal.

-After installing the Vulkan SDK, run a Godot binary that was compiled with ``use_volk=yes`` SCons option.
+After installing the Vulkan SDK, run a Blazium binary that was compiled with ``use_volk=yes`` SCons option.
 Specify the ``--gpu-validation`` :ref:`command line argument <doc_command_line_tutorial>`.
-You can also specify ``--gpu-abort`` which will make Godot quit as soon as a validation error happens.
+You can also specify ``--gpu-abort`` which will make Blazium quit as soon as a validation error happens.
 This can prevent your system from freezing if a validation error occurs.